We work on a handful of special initiatives to provide targeted support to specific populations and the food banks that serve them.

 We help our members become more effective and stay up-to-date by facilitating the sharing of promising practices among food banks through regional meetings, webinars, newsletters, templates, toolkits, and conferences.
 Topics include food public policy, community outreach, communication, and fundraising.

 California’s farm workers feed the world yet the ironic truth is, the rates of hunger among our farm worker community are staggering.
 We have undertaken a special initiative, working in partnership with food banks based in agricultural regions to create better access to food resources for our farm workers.
 As we work to better understand the needs of this community we are also working closely with other organizations who advocate on behalf of farmworkers and immigrant communities.
+Learn more about our Food Access for Farmworkers Initiative here.
+(Spanish version here).

 California’s rural and remote food banks face barriers resulting from low population density coupled with larger geographic service areas.
 This dynamic increases the cost of food, staffing, and transportation for food banks located in these regions.
 At the same time, hunger in rural communities continues to rise.